-How the perception of low control may help veterans to deal more positively with MI experiences?
-Moral injury is mostly related to the perception of the veterans that they did immoral act or didn’t do something that should be done in order to stop the immoral act to happen (Litz et al., 2009).
-Thus, we can speculated that veterans with high IU may perceived they had no control over the transgressive act and thus may felt no responsible for it – which is why their IU is not related to SITB.
-Gould & Edelstein (2010) showed that individuals with low perceived control implement some kind of emotion regulation in attempt to regain control over anxiety-related events and those help them for better adjustment.
-On the other hand, veterans with low IU had higher perception of controllability over the immoral events, thus may felt responsible for it, result in self-agony and shame which in turn can led to SITB (Ansell et al., 2015).
-In other words, it can be that under the condition of experiencing transgressive act in their past, IU may act differently in that it supply a plausible explanation to the veterans about why they act as they act in the situation, and as a result- they felt less guilt and shame which in turn diminished their levels of SITB.
+How might the perception of low control help veterans to deal more positively with MI experiences?
+Moral injury is mostly related to the veterans' perception that they committed an immoral act or failed to do something that ought to have been done in order to prevent commission of the immoral act (Litz et al., 2009).
+Thus, we can speculate that veterans with high IU may perceive that they had no control over the transgressive act and may thus feel no responsibility for it – which is why their IU is not related to SITB.
+Gould & Edelstein (2010) showed that individuals with low perceived control implemented some kind of emotional regulation in an attempt to regain control over anxiety-related events, and these helped them to adjustment better.
+On the other hand, veterans with low IU had a higher perception of controllability over the immoral events, and may thus feel responsible for it, resulting in self-agony and shame which in turn can lead to SITB (Ansell et al., 2015).
+In other words, it may be that under the condition of having experiencing a transgressive act in their past, IU mayfunction differently, in that it supplies a plausible explanation to the veterans for why they act as they do in the situation, and as a result, they felt less guilt and shame, which in turn diminished their levels of SITB.

-Yet another alternative possibility for our results is related to the differences in the emotional distress effect among high and low IU levels under condition of uncertain threat.
-Nelson & Shankman (2011) elegantly examined the psychophysiological responses to IU in the laboratory and focus on the startle reflex which is a psychophysiological tool that can be used for measuring emotional states during uncertain situations.
-The authors found that when encountered with uncertain threatening events, individuals who were highly intolerant of uncertainty are likely to demonstrate inhibited aversive responding (i.e. smaller startle responding).
+Yet another alternative possibility for our results is related to the differences in the emotional distress effect among high and low IU levels under the condition of an uncertain threat.
+Nelson & Shankman (2011) elegantly examined the psychophysiological responses to IU in the laboratory and focus on the startle reflex, which is a psychophysiological tool that can be used for measuring emotional states during uncertain situations.
+The authors found that when encountered with uncertain threatening events, individuals who were highly intolerant of uncertainty are likely to demonstrate inhibited aversive responding (i.e., smaller startle response).
 Other studies found similar results in other physiological responding techniques among patients with generalized anxiety disorder (Lang, McTeague, and Cuthbert, 2007).
-Thus, while high IU is generally related to high anxiety and depression levels, it may be that high IU inhibitory may help to inhibit aversive responding of panic, fear of startle when confront MI experience.
-Thus, after we controlled the depression level the level of SITB did not increased.
-When no such of inhibition occur, veterans with low IU inhibitory who encounter PMIEs were prone to aversive response which increased SITB, even after the statistic control of the depression levels.
+Thus, while high IU is generally related to high anxiety and depression levels, it may be that high IU inhibitory may help to inhibit aversive responses of panic, fear or startle when confronting an MI experience.
+Thus, after we controlled for the depression level, the level of SITB did not increase.
+When no such of inhibition occurred, veterans with low IU inhibitory who encountered PMIEs were prone to an aversive response which increased SITB, even after statistical control of the depression levels.